List of content you will read in this article:

 You will be prompted with the license agreement, where you can agree and proceed to set the DNS to complete the control panel setup.
 Once the settings are done, you will have the Server Manager Panel (NodeWorx) and the Website Manager Panel (SiteWorx).

-You can manage your server from Nodeworx and manage your individual domain using Siteworx.
+You can manage your server from Nodeworx and manage your domain using Siteworx.

 Click the Siteworx icon next to the domain to access its Siteworx panel.

-That’s the end of this tutorial and we hope that you were able to successfully install InterWorx on your Linux VPS.
+That’s the end of this tutorial, and we hope that you were able to install InterWorx on your Linux VPS successfully.
 InterWorx is a very light control panel, yet quite powerful and can be installed within a few minutes.
-By utilizing the web interface, you will have all the control over your server and manage the accounts efficiently.
+By utilizing the web interface, you will control your server and manage the accounts efficiently.

 We would love to hear your feedback, so don’t forget to leave a comment in the comment section below.